-Welcome to this month’s installment of Dear Urbaneer where we field real estate questions that are perplexing our clients.
-This month, our client asks a very timely question, given the swiftly escalating property prices and dwindling affordability in the City of Toronto.
-He ponders the possibilities of using part of his residence to generate rental income.
+We routinely field a wide range of perplexing questions from our readers and clients, and here, our client asks a very timely question, given the swiftly escalating property prices and dwindling affordability in the City of Toronto.
+He ponders the possibility of using part of his residence to generate rental income.

 After an exhausting house hunt, we have yet to buy a home, so are re-thinking our strategy.
 Faced with the fact that prices just keep climbing and that our budget is already near the ceiling, we are contemplating shifting our search to include properties that might have a potential to help generate rental income, by letting us rent out part of the home.
 This could assist in helping us manage the mortgage and/or keeping other cash flow going.
 What do you think?
 What sort of things should we be looking for with this new approach?
 What do we need to know to become landlords in Toronto?